 St Joseph's caters for students with many varied backgrounds.
 Students who identify as Aboriginal and/or Torres Strait Islander make up 15% of our school population.
 Several other nationalities are also represented within the school.
 To help meet the growing needs of the student body and their families, our school counsellor has been employed for four full days each week.

 More than 50% of our students benefit from engaging with our Inclusive Curriculum staff on a regular basis.
-In 2022 the school continued to employ additional full time Inclusive Curriculum teachers to work with ascertained students and provide early learning literacy programs.
+In 2023 the school continued to employ additional full time Inclusive Curriculum teachers to work with ascertained students and provide early learning literacy programs.
 In addition, the school engaged a Writing Coach and Maths Extension teacher to provide extension for students in our Middle and Upper Precincts.
 An additional specialist teacher and Educational Support Officer were also engaged to deliver the MiniLit program in the Lower Precinct.

 St Joseph's has a diverse range of families, with many being adversely affected by recent industry changes in the area.
 Most students who leave the school, do so because they are moving out of the area.
-In 2022, St. Joseph's has welcomed many new families into the school during the year giving stability to our student numbers.
-Enrolments in our Prep classes have remained steady with both Prep classes at capacity for a number of years.
+In 2023, St. Joseph's has welcomed many new families into the school during the year giving stability to our student numbers.
+Enrolments enquiries in our Prep classes have remained steady.